markallisongit/blog/content/posts/2022/azure-pipelines-variables/index.md

 tags: [azure, devops, azure-pipelines]
 lightgallery: true
 ---

-## this should be shown

-on main branch

 ## Question

 Where should variables be stored for deploying *infrastructure-as-code* in Azure DevOps pipelines to Azure?
 Resources need to be deployed to different regions and environments, and attributes for these need to be stored somewhere.